ART PRACTICE

 CAREER AND TRAINING

-Anthea Callen is a painter whose primary interest is in the human figure and its form, studied through drawing and colour using a wide range of mixed media from oils to pastel and inks; she undertakes portrait commissions.
-She has also consistently worked in collage to explore non-figurative ideas of colour, form and space and since 2000 has been experimenting with painted abstracts, working with acrylics on hand-made paper and now also on canvas.
+Anthea Callen's primary interests as a painter are the human figure and its forms, and still life, studied through drawing and colour in a wide range of mixed media including oils, pastel, watercolour, inks, graphite.
+She undertakes portrait commissions.
+Throughout her career she has maintained a collage practice exploring non-figurative questions of colour, composition and space, and since 2000 she has painted abstracts in acrylics on hand-made paper and on canvas.

-Anthea Callen's practice is informed by her art-historical expertise, including her specialist knowledge of historical artists' materials and techniques.
-This is particularly relevant to her colour work and her oil painting.
-She has studied artistic anatomy as well as formal life drawing of the human figure.
-This interest crosses over into her art history work, where she researches the historical use of anatomical study in art as well as artists' training in the discipline.
-She is currently researching and writing on painters' studios in France 1800-1914.
+Callen's practice is informed by her art-historical expertise, and vice versa.
+This includes her specialist knowledge of historical artists' materials and techniques, and her understanding of the human figure.
+The correspondence is particularly relevant to her colour work and figure painting.
+She has studied artistic anatomy as well as formal life drawing from the human figure, and maintains a regular practice in this field.
+This parallels her art historical research into the role of anatomical dissection in art and medicine, as well as artists' training in the field, which form the basis of her latest book Looking at Men: Art, Anatomy and the Modern Male Body for Yale University Press (2018) .
+She has researched and written on painters' studios in nineteenth-century France, and recently published a monograph on 'plein air' landscape painting.
+(BOOKS)